May 17, 2020

 The popularity and efficacity of Microlearning in undisputed.
-In the United States, 77 per cent of companies have already used online learning to train their workforce.
+In the United States, 77 per cent of companies have already used online learning training to train their workforce.
 Incorporating microlearning into a course can sometimes result in completion rates soaring from 15 per cent all the way up to 90 per cent.
 But what makes a good microlearning course?
-Here are some practical instructional design tips to help you plan the most effective course possible.
+Here are some practical instructional design principles and tips to help you plan the most effective course possible.

 Once that’s done, then you can proceed to the next step: being specific.
 It’s best to identify one single learning objective at a time and build a microlearning module around it.
 By focusing on fewer topics, what you’ve learned has a greater likelihood of being retained and stored in the brain’s long-term memory.

-Learning is not a one-size-fits-all activity.
+Learning and development is not a one-size-fits-all activity.
 And neither is designing microlearning platforms.
 Sometimes, generic things can be applied successfully to large portions of the population, but microlearning is one of these exceptions where the more detail-oriented you go, the higher the return.
 A platform that works well for Pandora will probably not be as effective for Sodexo or Honda, and vice-versa.
 And even within an employee group, learning should be adapted to the specific needs of individual users.
 This can be done by adapting the content based on how employees answer specific questions and ensures that employees learn what is most important to them while maximizing the time they spend on their platform.

 Nobody likes to feel as if they are being tested or forced to learn something.
-So make learning fun!
+So make the learning environment fun!
 By incorporating elements of gamification into your microlearning platform, you’ll engage your audience through play and increase the likelihood of them continuing to participate, while also encouraging engagement and positive feelings towards the platform and the experience.

 Gamifying your microlearning platform doesn’t need to be difficult, either.
-By adding badges that can be earned through completing different modules or accumulating points that can be then be spent for in-app purchases, you can give your participants a sense of accomplishment and keep them interested in wanting to participate.
+By adding badges that can be earned through completing different modules or accumulating points that can then be spent for in-app purchases, you can give your participants a sense of accomplishment and keep them interested in wanting to participate.

 Reading a wall of text is long and isn’t an effective means of retaining information.
 According to the Social Science Research Network, over 65 per cent of people are visual learners.
 Instead of using dense paragraphs to explain a concept, try relying instead on information-packed infographics, which is an effective way of portraying data that can otherwise be confusing or meaningless.